studio-thgie/ma-design.thgie.ch/docs/journal/It's interviews all the way down.md

 ---
 title: "It's interviews all the way down"
 date: "2021-12-13"
 description: "Doing participatory research during a pandemy often is reduced to a minimum.
-I was able to work around the limitations with a handfull of expert interviews."
+I was able to work around the limitations with a handfull of additional expert interviews to discuss voice assistants as assistive technologies and my hypothesis.
+This way, I could make up a bit not being able to work directly with blind people."
 tags:
     - doing-research
     - methodologies